mhouppin/stash-bot/README.md

 Stash is a UCI-compliant chess engine developed from scratch.
 Preferably used with a GUI like Nibbler, CuteChess, Arena, etc.

-## Files

-The repository consists of the following files:

-  * Readme.md, the file you are currently reading.
-  * LICENSE, a text file containing the GNU General Public License version 3.
-  * src, the directory containing all the source code + a Makefile that can be used to compile Stash on Unix-like systems (or Windows if you installed MinGW).
-  * utils\\build.sh, a shell script that can generate profiled builds for your architecture.
-  * utils\\release\_build.sh, a shell script mainly intended for the contributors to automatically generate all binaries when creating releases.

 ## UCI Parameters

 Stash supports for now all these UCI options: